dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-8.0/breaking-changes.md

 #### Old behavior

-Previously, when multiple calls to `AddDbContext`, `AddDbContextPool`, `AddDbContextFactory` or `AddPooledDbContextFactor` were made with the same context type but conflicting configuration the first one won.
+Previously, when multiple calls to `AddDbContext`, `AddDbContextPool`, `AddDbContextFactory` or `AddPooledDbContextFactor` were made with the same context type but conflicting configuration, the first one won.

 #### New behavior